HumphreyCurtis/GuardianCycle/portfolio/system-design.md

 </p>

 ### e.
 Details of the communication protocols in use (including a rational for your choice)
-The devices communicated with the website and desktop application by sending small JSON files (in text format) via MQTT and Phoenix (for web communication).
+The devices communicated with the website and desktop application by sending small JSON files (in text format) via MQTT and Mosquitto (for web communication).

 I have included a simple diagram below to illustrate how the data is communicated between the devices to the website and desktop application: